mitsuhashi/chat-togovar/evaluation/prompt.md

 ### Evaluation Criteria:
 	1. Accuracy: How accurately does the response address the question?
 Point out any inaccuracies or missing information.
-	2. Completeness: How well does the response cover all the necessary information?
-Highlight any gaps or omissions.
+	2. Completeness: Does the response itself provide all the necessary information required to fully answer the question, rather than just pointing to potential sources?
+Highlight any gaps where specific details should have been provided.
 	3. Logical Consistency: Does the response maintain logical coherence, with no contradictions?
 	4. Clarity and Conciseness: Is the response clear and concise, with no ambiguity?
 Identify any overly verbose or unclear sections.
 	5. Evidence Support: Does the response rely on credible sources or evidence?
 Note if the support provided is insufficient or untrustworthy.